fabiana2611/fabiana2611.github.io/_posts/rascunho/2022-10-01-greenit-and-patterns.md

 <h4>Doing a simple test</h4>

 <p style="text-align: justify;">For a simple test, a portion of the the project "Energy Efficiency in Programming Languages" was extracted.
-The goal is not test the language but see how to measure the energy considering a MACOS.
+The goal is not test the language or the DP but see how to measure the energy considering a MACOS.
 So, for this test was used ontly four Benchmark from TypeScript.</p>

 <p style="text-align: justify;">For that, I extracted the code for another project using NestJS, and my calls are done by a controller.
-Furthermore, I do my tests using <b>top</b> and <b>ioreg</b>.
+Furthermore, I did my tests using <b>top</b> and <b>ioreg</b>.
 As I said before, my idea is just to run the tools to catch the values and have my first experience doing that activity.
-Even so, the logic is the same: have a starting point to make it step 0 and start to count the values and have a step where the count stops to be done and exposes the values.</p>
+Even so, the logic is the same: have a starting point to make it step 0 and start to count the values and have a final step to exposes the values.</p>

 <p style="text-align: justify;">Here is the core to catch the values.
 It's not the best solution but it works to the goal.
 The complete code you can see <a href="https://github.com/fabiana2611/energy-consumption-poc/tree/master/energy-measure-js">here</a>.</p>